bioinformaticsdotca/BiCG_2018/module10/lab.md

 ## Download the Environment Variables

-In your browser on the Collaboratory website, in the lefthand side in the expanded "Compute" menu, select "Access and Security."
+In your browser on the Collaboratory website, in the lefthand side in the expanded "Compute" menu, click on the "API Access" tab.

-Click on the "API Access" tab.
-Click on the "Download OpenStack RC File."
+Click on the "Download OpenStack RC File v3".

 <img src="https://github.com/bioinformaticsdotca/BiCG_2018/blob/master/module10/images/mod4_d.png?raw=true" width="750" />

 ## Source the Credentials

+Open the file downloaded with your browser using a text editor and copy its contents.

-Create a file and paste the contents of the download, then source them.
+Inside your virtual machine, create a file and paste the contents of the downloaded file, then source them.

 If using vi as your editor, press "i" for insert and then CTRL+v to paste the file contents that you downloaded.
 Hit ESC to exit insert mode.
 Press `:wq` to save and exit.